EggerMarc/better-auth-usage/README.md

 Feature and usage-based authorization plugin for [BetterAuth](https://www.better-auth.com/).
 Provides a way to define **features**, **track usage**, apply **per-plan limits**, and integrate with external systems (Stripe, custom hooks, etc).

+## Roadmap
+Below are the action items to fix known limitations of this plugin.
+Namely, customer management and consumption indepotency.
+- [ ] Customer table
+- [ ] Customer to feature table (for customer limits)
+    - [ ] Feature
+    - [ ] Follow slowly changing dimensions model
+- [ ] Consumption adapter as transaction
+- [ ] Non blocking sync
+- [ ] Customer provider (Optional - considering leaving this to dev)
+    - [ ] `useCustomer(referenceId)`

 ## Features

 - Define features with maxLimit, minLimit, reset strategies, and metadata.